Get Involved!

 If a student is found responsible for violating the Code or Residence Hall Rules and has been evicted from the Residence Halls or removed from campus, the student has a right to an appeal hearing.
 The members of the hearing assists the college as well as Residence Life to maintain a healthy academic community.
 The board consists of three students, three faculty and one support staff, who are given the authority to review the case and determine if the prior decision was accurate and/or decide if the sanctions assigned were appropriate.
 The Dean of Students Office entrust these students to carefully deliberate over issues of responsibility and to make sanctioning recommendations based upon their findings.
 These recommendations can range from, probation to eviction to suspension or expulsion from the college.
-If you are interested in serving on a board, please contact our office by e-mail at deanofstudents@centralaz.edu or by phone at 520-494-5341.
+If you are interested in serving on a board, please contact our office at (520) 494-5341.

 Student Code of Conduct